Doonguin/subtitle-hardcoder/README.md

 # subtitle-hardcoder
-A web based subtitle hardcoder to make it easy to.... well... hardcode subtitles into your video
+A web based subtitle hardcoder to make it easy to.... well... hardcode subtitles into your video.